cschultz11/InvestmentCalculator/README.md

-# InvestmentCalculator
+# Investment Calculator
 Investment Calculator that gives detailed returns on interest as well as the adjusted return due to inflation and time.
+Demonstrates C++ knowledge as well as OOP concepts and financial concepts.